rudrasalokhe/rudrasalokhe/README.md

 # Hello, I'm Rudra Salokhe 👋

-I'm an aspiring Android Developer with a passion for building web applications and learning new technologies.
+I'm an aspiring Developer with a passion for building web applications and learning new technologies.

 ## 🔧 Technologies and Tools:
 - Languages: HTML5, Java, Css, JavaScript.